Birthzang’s Advice to New Mums

 This blog post is the result of over 260 people offering tips and advice!
 There were certainly some key themes and the messages were very strong!

 I am going to start by giving my own piece of advice that was given to me by my big sister when I had Babyzang1.
-She said,

 “don’t take any notice of any advice!”